 - Install the heater and filter, but do not plug them into the electrical outlet yet.

-- Repeat steps six and seven until the aquarium is completely filled with water.
+- Repeat steps six and seven until the aquarium is filled with water.

-- Remove the plate and add water conditioner according to package instructions.
-Now is a good time to also add bacteria starter.
+- Remove the plate and add a water conditioner according to package instructions.
+Now is a good time to also add a bacteria starter.